venky0112/Flower-Clustering/README.md

 **Explanation:**

-1. **What is Inertia?**
+1. **Inertia:**
-   - `Inertia` measures how well the clusters are formed.
-It is the sum of squared distances between data points and their respective cluster centroids.
+   - `Inertia` measures how tightly the data points are clustered around centroids.
+Lower values indicate better clustering.

 2. **Elbow Method:**
-   - The elbow method is used to find the optimal number of clusters (`k`).
-   - The range of `k` values is tested (from 1 to 10), and the corresponding `inertia` values are plotted.
-   - The "elbow point" on the plot indicates the optimal number of clusters, where the inertia sharply decreases.
+   - The elbow method helps identify the optimal number of clusters by looking for the "elbow point" in the plot, where the rate of inertia decrease slows.

 ---